-Probation is an alternative to incarceration after an individual has been charged with a crime in Florida.
-While it is perhaps one of the more desirable outcomes after a criminal infraction, many people don’t realize that probation can come with a stringent set of terms that may result in jail time for even the most minor violation.
+Probation is an alternative to incarceration after an individual has been charged with a crime.
+While it is perhaps one of the more desirable outcomes after a criminal infraction, many people don’t realize that probation can range from misdemeanor probation, which involves less strict terms, to felony probation, which includes stricter supervision, higher fines, more frequent meetings with probation officers, and mandatory participation in rehabilitation programs.
+Both types of probation come with a stringent set of terms that may result in jail time for even the most minor violation.

 Understanding the 7 Different Types of Probation in Florida

-There are seven different types of probation in Florida, each with different requirements that dictate your obligations to the court.
+There are seven different types of probation, with standard probation being the most common type.
+Each type has different requirements that dictate your obligations to the court.
 Here’s what you need to know.

 Regular Probation

-This is the most common form of probation in Florida.
+Standard probation, also known as regular probation, is the most common form of probation.
 It stipulates that you must adhere to certain court conditions and submit to monitoring by your probation officer.
 Regular meetings are also part of the equation.

 Administrative Probation

-Administrative probation is almost exactly like regular probation only you are not required to attend regular meetings with your probation officer.
+Administrative probation is almost exactly like regular probation, except you are not required to attend regular meetings with your probation officer.

 Community Control Probation

 Community control probation is a stricter form of probation because it requires supervised custody.
+Individuals on community control probation may also be required to report to a parole officer.
 While you may not be incarcerated, you still must remain in a designated residential setting.

 Community Control Probation II